Last updated: 2026-04-20

 Should You Buy the 2023 Honda Pilot?

-The 2023 Honda Pilot scores 72/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 72/100, the 2023 Honda Pilot lands in "Good" territory — acceptable, but not class-leading.
 As a first-year redesign, early-adopter issues are common.

 Compared to the 2024 Honda Pilot, which scored the same.
 See also the 2022 Honda Pilot for an earlier comparison.